Brain: Mammals

-The most obvious difference between the brains of mammals and other vertebrates is in terms of size.
+The most obvious difference between the brains of mammals and other vertebrates is their size.
 On average, a mammal has a brain roughly twice as large as that of a bird of the same body size, and ten times as large as that of a reptile of the same body size.

 Size, however, is not the only difference: there are also substantial differences in shape.
 The hindbrain and midbrain of mammals are generally similar to those of other vertebrates, but dramatic differences appear in the forebrain, which is greatly enlarged and also altered in structure.
 The cerebral cortex is the part of the brain that most strongly distinguishes mammals.
 In non-mammalian vertebrates, the surface of the cerebrum is lined with a comparatively simple three-layered structure called the pallium.
 In mammals, the pallium evolves into a complex six-layered structure called neocortex or isocortex.
 Several areas at the edge of the neocortex, including the hippocampus and amygdala, are also much more extensively developed in mammals than in other vertebrates.

 The elaboration of the cerebral cortex carries with it changes to other brain areas.
 The superior colliculus, which plays a major role in visual control of behavior in most vertebrates, shrinks to a small size in mammals, and many of its functions are taken over by visual areas of the cerebral cortex.
 The cerebellum of mammals contains a large portion (the neocerebellum) dedicated to supporting the cerebral cortex, which has no counterpart in other vertebrates.

+In placentals, there is a wide nerve tract connecting the cerebral hemispheres called the corpus callosum.